 Pre-receive catch in the starting point repository is appealed when obligates are pushed to it.
 Any script certain to this catch will be performed before any orientations are updated.
 This is a valuable hook to run writings that help apply development rules.

-Update hook the whole thing in an alike manner to pre-receive catch, and is also activated before any informs are made.
-Though, the update hook is named once for every obligate that has been strapped to the end of repository.
+The update hook the whole thing in an alike manner to pre-receive catch, and is also activated before any informs are made.
+Though, the update hook is named once for every obligate that has been strapped to the end of the repository.

 Lastly, post-receive hook in the source is appealed after the informs have been acknowledged into the terminus repository.
 This is a perfect place to arrange simple deployment writings, invoke some incessant integration systems, message notification emails to source maintainers, etc.

 Hooks are native to every Git source and are not versioned.
-Scripts can moreover be created within the hooks calendar inside the “. git” directory, or they can be formed elsewhere and associations to those scripts can be located within the directory.
-(Top 50 Devops Engineer Interview Questions and Answers Pdf)
+Scripts can moreover be created within the hooks calendar inside the “. git” directory or they can be formed elsewhere and associations to those scripts can be located within the directory.
+(Interview Questions and Answers)

 6. Why is Incessant Testing significant for DevOps?